oVirt/ovirt-site/source/feature/design-for-multiple-storage-domains.html.md

 1. Add a VM
 2. Import a VM
-3. Hibernate VM
-4. Add Disk to VM
+3. Add Disk to VM
-5. Import VM Template
+4. Import VM Template
-6. Create Snapshot
-7. Move Disk
+5. Move Disk
-8. Create VM from Template
+6. Create VM from Template
+7. Create template from VM

 ### Backend